rust-lang/surveys/surveys/2026/leadership-council/questions.md

 - Unsure
 - Disagree
 - Strongly Disagree
-- Not enough information to comment.
+- Not enough information to comment

 ### Providing resources for teams

 Did we perform the following duty well in the past year?

-> Ensuring where possible that teams have the people and resources they need to
+*Ensuring where possible that teams have the people and resources they need to accomplish their work.*
-> accomplish their work.

 Type: select one (optional)